 hypertension_praeveniohypertension_praevenio

-SPORT MEDICINE
+SPORTS MEDICINE

-Health check before sport | Start sport with eye measurement and training intensity | Adapt sport to climate and environment | Ensure proper nutrition and hydration | Adapt sport to age and medication| PDF Sports Medicine
+Before exercise health check | Start sports with a sense of proportion and training intensity | Adapt sport to climate and environment | Maintain proper nutrition and hydration | Adapting exercise to age and medication| PDF Sports Medicine

-Health check before sport
+Health check before exercise

-• Especially beginners and returners over 35
+• Especially beginners and those returning to work over the age of 35

-Starting sport with a sense of proportion and training intensity
+Start exercising with a sense of proportion and training intensity

 • Don't forget to warm up and stretch

-• Better "longer or looser" than "short and violent".
+• Better “longer or looser” than “short and violent”

-• Allow sufficient recovery time after exercise
+• Allow sufficient recovery time after physical exertion

 • Plan "relaxed" training sessions after intensive training

-• Do other sports temporarily to compensate
+• To compensate, do other sports temporarily

-Adapt sport to climate and environment
+Adapt sport to the climate and environment

 • Clothing should be appropriate and functional

-• Cold: clothing warm, wind-resistant, permeable to perspiration
+• Cold: Clothing warm, wind-resistant, sweat-permeable

-• Heat: Clothes light, reduce training, hydrate!
+• Heat: Clothing light, reduce training, hydrate!

-• Air pollution (e.g. ozone): Reduce training, training time in the morning or evening.
+• Air pollution (e.g. ozone): Reduce training, training time in the morning or evening

-Ensure proper nutrition and hydration
+Maintain proper nutrition and hydration

 • Adjust calories to body weight (overweight: fewer calories)

-• Drink more in the heat!
+• Drink more in hot weather!

 • But: A glass of alcohol (wine, beer) is allowed occasionally!

-Adapt sport to age and medication
+Adapt exercise to age and medication

 • Sport in old age is useful and important in almost every respect

-• Versatile training (endurance, strength, mobility, coordination)
+• Training in a variety of ways (endurance, strength, mobility, coordination)

 Sport should be fun